shadlyd15/Copernicus/README.md

 # Gravity
 A 3D web application to simulate three body problem.
 The goal of this project is to play with different web technologies.
+This project was initially done for Semester Project - Virtualization 2 (WS2020 / 2021)

 ![Gravity](https://github.com/shadlyd15/Gravity/blob/main/screeshots/1.png?raw=true "Gravity")